Taf-s/TAFSIT578_FTO2403_A1_Tafara-Sithole_DJS03/README.md

 - Any challenges faced during the refactoring process and how they were overcome.

-1. Refactoring code snippets by grouping them into a function withouut breaking the app Overcame this by firstly understading the otiginal code snippet and rewriting smaller sections that can be refactored before encapsulating everything.
+1. Refactoring code snippets by grouping them into a function without breaking the app Overcame this by firstly understanding the original code snippet and rewriting smaller sections that can be refactored before encapsulating everything.

 2. Figuring out which functions should be encapsulated.
-   Overcamee this by commeting out blocks of the codebase to figure out which functions handled what functionality.
+   Overcame this by commenting out blocks of the codebase to figure out which functions handled what functionality.

 - Reflections on how this exercise has deepened your understanding of JavaScript programming concepts.

-1. Training me to identify when code is being repetitive and how to take that repetitive code and encapsulate it into a fucntion that can just be called again without having to repeate the entire code.
+1. Training me to identify when code is being repetitive and how to take that repetitive code and encapsulate it into a function that can just be called again without having to repeat the entire code.

-2. The importantance of grouping functions that perform certain things into one grouping for readability and also the heirachy of function grouping within a codebase.
+2. The importance of grouping functions that perform certain things into one grouping for readability and also the hierarchy of function grouping within a codebase.

 3. How to refactor code into something more readable and less clunky.